vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

 - when the user clicks on a link or a script navigates the page (both are handled by the script thread);
 - when the user types a URL (this is handled by the compositor);
-- and finally the WebDriver can initiate URL loads.
+- and finally the WebDriver can also initiate URL loads.

-What all four have in common is that they're routed through the `Constellation`, which orchestrates most operations for Servo.
+What all four have in common is that they're routed through the `Constellation`, which orchestrates most operations in Servo.

-However, each case boils down to one of two execution paths.
+However, each case boils down to one of two execution paths, which eventually coalesce.
 Therefore I'm only going to cover these two cases, and abstract away the minor differences.

 ## New top-level browsing context